IRONLAD101/codePro/README.md

 •	JUnit 4.13.2
 •	Mockito 4.8.1

-Prerequisites
+Prerequisites:
 To run this project, you need to have the following software installed:
 •	Java 8 or later
 •	Apache Maven 3.6 or later

-Building and Running the Service
+Building and Running the Service:
 To build and run the service, follow these steps:
 1. Clone the repository from GitHub: git clone https://github.com/IRONLAD101/codePro.git